Australian

 Fashion

-This approach to fashion is quite different from most countries around the world.
-In most countries, to be fashionable requires skills in matching individual items of clothing into an outfit that is suitable for the social context it is worn in.
+Aside from a syntax existing between cloths in an outfit, there is syntax between the entire outfit and the context it is worn in.
 For example, a lady wearing an evening gown, high heals and a necklace would look lovely at a cocktail party.
 However, a lady wearing the same clothes would look misplaced at a football game.
-Furthermore, if she substituted the high heels for a pair of sneakers she would look misplaced everywhere.
+The combination just doesn't match.

-Australian fashion styles are probably so diverse because fashion designers and merchants have traditionally taken a top-down approach to fashion, and failed.
-They have imported styles from abroad without giving consideration to the type of people they expect to wear the fashion, or the climate they must wear it in.
-For example, in the colonial era, fashion merchants imported top hats and black jackets.
-Although such attire could be comfortably worn in cool European climates, they made their wearers look stupid in the heat of the Australian summer.
+The Australian attitude to fashion can probably be traced to the penal colony days, where “fashionable” people tended to look foolish, which in turn, turned pre-conceived notions of fashion syntax upside down.
+Specifically, in the colonial era, fashion merchants imported top hats and black jackets.
+Although such attire could be comfortably worn in cool European climates, they made their wearers look ridiculous in the 40 degree heat of the Australian summer.
 To compound matters, fashion was used to demean the Convict population.
 As part of their punishment, Convicts were issued with demeaning prison clothing known as 'Magpie' suits.
 An arrow printed on the uniforms intended to demean the Convicts by signalling that they were owned by the crown.
 Repeat offenders were dressed in yellow and black uniforms that had them resembling a jockey or court harlequin.
 Such suits were specifically designed to be extra humiliating.
 Understandably, being forced to wear demeaning clothes did little to endear Convicts to the expression: "clothes maketh the man."

 Billy Blue - A black convict that became famous for his top and discarded military uniform.